ttruong89/burger/README.md

 # burger

-## This is fun app that utilizes express, mysql, and orm.
+## This is fun app that utilizes node express, mysql, handle-bars, and orm.
 The following link is the demo.

 ### https://ancient-castle-56170.herokuapp.com/